MicrosoftDocs/PowerShell-Docs/wmf/5.1/bugfixes.md

 ### Fixed a regression in accessing members of `System.Reflection.TypeInfo` ###

 A regression introduced in WMF 5.0 broke accessing members of `System.Reflection.RuntimeType`, e.g. `[int].ImplementedInterfaces`.
-This bug has been fixed in WMF5.1.
+This bug has been fixed in WMF 5.1.

 ### Fixed some issues with COM objects ###

 WMF 5.0 introduced a new COM binder for invoking methods on COM objects and accessing properties of COM objects.
-This new binder improved performance significantly but also introduced some bugs which have been fixed in WMF5.1.
+This new binder improved performance significantly but also introduced some bugs which have been fixed in WMF 5.1.

 #### Argument conversions were not always performed correctly ####

 In the following example:

 ```
-$obj = new-object -com wscript.shell
+$obj = New-Object -ComObject WScript.Shell
 $obj.SendKeys([char]173)
 ```